sjl/red-tape/docs/07-form-arguments.markdown

 Using Form Arguments
 --------------------

-Using form arguments is simple.
-There's one key idea: your cleaner definitions are evaluated in a context where the form arguments are bound.
+Using form arguments relies on one key idea: your cleaner definitions are evaluated in a context where the form arguments are bound.

 Here's how we could use our `user` argument: